 pip uninstall qtpyvcp

-On Debian 9 (Stretch)
+On Debian 9 and 10 (Stretch and Buster)

 This prevents being able to launch qtpyvcp from the command line or being able to use it